Things to know before applying to ChiArts

 Things to know during application to ChiArts

 - Only complete applications will be accepted.
 Complete applications include the application, report card and test scores.
-It is the student/parent’s responsibility to ensure that counselors submit report cards/test scores.
-Due to the large number of applications received, ChiArts cannot send out notifications when materials are received.
+It is the student/parent’s responsibility to ensure that report cards/test scores are uploaded and correct in the CPS Universal Application.
+Due to the large number of applications received, ChiArts cannot send out notifications when applications or materials are received.

-- Freshman applications not received by 5:00pm on the December 14, 2016 deadline will not be reviewed.
-Counselors: if you choose to send applications through CPSmail run they must be received at ChiArts by the application deadline of December 14, 2016.
+- Freshman applications not received by 5:00pm on the December 22, 2017 deadline will not be reviewed.
 No exceptions.
 EARLY SUBMISSION OF MATERIALS IS STRONGLY RECOMMENDED.

 - Students may audition for NO MORE than two areas.

 - Live auditions are required for Illinois residents.
-Video auditions are allowed for out-of-state and international applicants, and must adhere to audition requirements as instructed by the admissions office.
+Video auditions may be allowed for selected conservatories for out-of-state and international applicants, and will be determined by the Admissions office.
+Students submitting video auditions must adhere to audition requirements as instructed by the Admissions office.